 Oral Maxillofacial Surgery

 Oral maxillofacial surgeons specialise in the oral and maxillofacial regions of the neck and head.
-They diagnose and treat wisdom teeth, facial pain, and misaligned jaws.
-They also treat accident victims for facial injuries, carry out reconstructive and dental implant surgery, treat tumors, and, developmental craniofacial abnormalities of the jaws or facial regions.
+They diagnose and treat facial pain, wisdom teeth problems and misaligned jaws.
+They also perform reconstructive and dental implant surgery to treat facial trauma, facial tumors and craniofacial developmental abnormalities.

-Minimum Time to Completion: 7 years from graduation - inclusive of both dental and medical, typically requires 11 years of training.
+Minimum Time to Completion: 6 years from graduation of medical and dental school

 Details